How to Find and Rent an Apartment in New York: A Complete Guide

 Unfortunately, this is only one step in a multi-step process.

-The ball is definitely in the landlord's or management company's court when deciding who is the best applicant and potential tenant.
+The ball is definitely in the landlord's or property manager's court when deciding who is the best applicant and potential tenant.

-Prepare yourself by gathering all the income documentation, including a copy of your photo ID, a letter of employment, the last few pay stubs, last two tax returns or tax documentation, and most recent bank statements.
+Prepare yourself by gathering all the income documentation which usually includes a copy of your government-issued photo ID, a letter of employment (or other form of employment verification), the last few pay stubs (or digital equivalent), last two tax returns or tax documentation, and most recent bank statements.

-The more prepared you are at the time of application, the better you look and the faster the process.
+The bottom line is that the more prepared you are at the time of application, the better you look and the faster the process.

 If you don't think you'll qualify alone, you might need to find a guarantor to apply with you.